GautierBlandin/time-capsule/README.md

 - Setup a local API so that UI developers can work on the frontend without having to deploy the whole infrastructure
 - Remove hard-coded sender address
 - Remove hard-coded domain name

+## Functional
+- Unsubscribe mechanism (enable an email address owner to no longer receive time capsules)